sdsouto/portfolio/README.md

 # Portfolio | Sharon D. Souto
 Welcome!
-I'm Sharon Souto, a data analyst (and former data engineer!) with a passion for extracting insights and transforming data into actionable knowledge.
+I'm Sharon Souto, a data analyst (and former data engineer and architect!) with a passion for extracting insights and transforming data into actionable knowledge.
 I leverage my skills in data wrangling, analysis, and visualization to solve complex business problems and drive informed decision-making.
+After years of building and maintaining data pipelines, I've transitioned my expertise to unlock the insights hidden within that data.
+My experience gives me a deep understanding of the data lifecycle, from its raw state to its analytical potential.

 This portfolio showcases a selection of my projects that demonstrate my ability to: